Last Updated on May 21, 2022 by Audrey Scott

 The full Peaks of the Balkans trek is a 192 kilometer (119 mile) circuit through the remote mountain areas of northern Albania, western Kosovo and southern Montenegro.
 The trail is designed to be accomplished in ten days, including overnight home stays with families in local villages.

 The official Peaks of the Balkans circuit (above) purportedly features some dull moments, including dirt and tarmac roads rather than mountain trails.
 This was partly the result of politics, to ensure that trekkers following the route would spend an equivalent number of days in each of the three countries.
 As such, the official trail is not always optimized for the best views or experiences.

 This is what we did.

 Peaks of the Balkans, Modified (Our Route): 12 Days

 You can find all the details of our modified route in this Peaks of the Balkans, Day by Day article, including the itinerary, distances and trekking times.
 We've also incorporated all of this into a nifty Peaks of the Balkans table with itinerary, accommodation and transport information.
-Finally, you can see the visual of our route in the Google Map below.
+Finally, you can see the visual of our route in the Google Map above.

 There are endless options when considering an optimal Peaks of the Balkans itinerary.
 This is a strength of the route, but it also can result in decision paralysis.
 We know this well from our own experience.
 To help you out, here are the main changes and additions we made to the original Peaks of the Balkans route on our modified 12-day trek.
 We recommend all of them, as they formed some of the best experiences of our journey.